Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Examples

 \subsection{The Heisenberg flat case}

 The simplest example is given by an invariant metric on a compact quotient of the Heisenberg group.
-The spectral decomposition of the Heisenberg Laplacian is then explicit (see \cite{yCdV-83,GW-86}).
-Moreover, as we will show in Section \ref{sec:melrose}, this example serves as a microlocal normal form model for all sub-Riemannian Laplacians of contact type in dimension three.
+The spectral decomposition of the Heisenberg Laplacian is then explicit (see \cite{yCdV-83,GW-86}) and we present it here in order to get a better understanding, because, as we will show in Section \ref{sec:melrose}, this example serves as a microlocal normal form model for all sub-Riemannian Laplacians of contact type in dimension three.

 Let $G$ be the three-dimensional Heisenberg group defined as $G=\R^3$ with the product rule

 The contact form $\alpha_H = dz+x\,dy $ and the vector fields $X_H= \partial_x$ and $Y_H= \partial_y - x\partial_z $ are left-invariant on $G$.
 Let $\Gamma $ be the discrete co-compact subgroup of $G$ defined by